-Which AO user has access to the AO application calling the Wholesale API services is left to the discretion of the AO.
+Which AO user has access to the AO application calling the Wyre Wholesale API services is left to the discretion of the AO.
 Full responsibility to set this up lies with the AO;

 Which functions/services these users are able to use is left to the discretion of the AO.
 Full responsibility to set this up lies with the AO;